hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/06b-BasicAPIs.md

 + It shows how to use the DOM API for dynamically updating the page content (build the HTML table from the array of contacts, add a new line when a new contact is submitted, etc.)

+### 6.2.8 Discussion and projects

+Here is the discussion forum for this part of the course.
+You can post your comments and share your creations here, and of course ask questions.

+Let us suggest some topics of discussion and optional projects:

+#### Suggested topics

++ The last example showed a contact manager that can work without a server.
+There are frameworks such as  Firebase that help synchronize local data and remote data.
+A bit like Google photos...
+Have you heard of them?
+Have you already tried to address such problems?
++ Did you try browser extensions for managing `localStorage` and `sessionStorage`?

+#### Optional projects

+Here are a few project ideas.
+Your classmates and the team who prepared the course will be glad to try them and offer feedback.
+Please post URLs in this discussion forum.
+These projects are optional, meaning that they won't be graded.

++ __Project 1 (easy):__ Try to save / load the current state of a form you used.
+Or if you added a GUI to a canvas animation, you could try to reproduce what has been done in an example of the course: save/restore the GUI state and preferences (color, speed, etc., of the animation).
++ __Project 2 (harder):__  Try to complete the last example presented in the course - the contact manager - with features such as: ability to delete entries in the table (and also on the `localStorage`), add a picture (and save it as `dataURL` in `localStorage`.
+Data URLs are strings, so it's possible to save/restore them in `localStorage`), etc.